ehilst515/lab15a/FUBAR.md

-This is the first day of the rest of our lives.
+“This is what Bob & Carol did on Bob’s computer when working on the first feature”